ANALOG PHOTO BOOTH GUIDE

 Auto-Photo capitalized on this by building barebone variations such as the Model 11A & 11C.
 These models were purely for identification purposes, and were marketed primarily to military bases and prisons.

-Models 12 & 14
+MODELS 12 & 14

 As the 1950s came to an end, Auto-Photo leaned heavily into mid-century modern aesthetics while designing their next booth, the Model 12.
 Released in 1958, it subverted expectations and made aesthetic upgrades and cost reduction changes such as: